Terms and conditionsempower people everywhere to revolutionize their health. Our current mission is to make low carb simple.

 The moderators and members and anyone commenting should conduct themselves at all times with respect and honesty.
 Personal attacks are not allowed.

 By using the Diet Doctor comments section, you agree to post information that is true and correct to the best of your knowledge and is of your personal experience.

 If the information you post is not personal experience, we request you to provide sources (references, links, etc.) whenever it is relevant and possible.
-All statements about statistics, data, studies and new advancement in medicine should have trustworthy sources.
+All statements about statistics, data, studies, and new advancements in medicine should have trustworthy sources.

 You can contact the moderators of the Diet Doctor comments section through the help center (click on “Help” at the bottom right corner).